Scalable Equilibrium Propagation via Intermediate Error Signals for Deep Convolutional CRNNs: Vanishing Gradient Problem

 \section{Vanishing Gradient Problem}

 In this section, Figure~\ref{fig:neuronState} demonstrates the neuron states within a VGG-13 trained by both the standard EP and augmented EP frameworks.
 In the standard EP setting, the neuron activations gradually decay to zero over epochs, resulting in the vanishing gradient problem.
 With the augmented intermediate signals, the neuron states remain stable, facilitating information flow from forward-propagating inputs and backward-propagating error signals.
-In the standard EP framework, weight gradients vanish (Figure~\ref{fig:gradOrg}), but in the augmented EP framework, they retain a positive magnitude (Figure~\ref{fig:gradAug}).
+In the standard EP framework, weight gradients vanish (Figure~\ref{fig:gradOrg}).
+This occurs because the initial layers directly receive the static input data, meaning their activations and gradients are primarily driven by forward propagation.
+Conversely, the final layers directly receive the injected error signal (the nudge term) during the second phase, resulting in state perturbations.
+However, both the forward input signals and the backward error signals reduce as they propagate across multiple layers in deep architectures.
+As a result, intermediate neurons receive insufficient perturbation from either direction, leading to a U-shaped distribution of gradient information across layers.
+In contrast, when trained using the augmented EP framework, weight gradients maintain a positive magnitude throughout the network (Figure~\ref{fig:gradAug}).

+The primary driver of the vanishing-gradient problem in deep EP models is the decay of signals across layers.
+To rule out alternative explanations, we note that proper initialization of neuron states and weights alone is insufficient to mitigate this issue.
+While we employ random initialization for neuron states and Kaiming uniform initialization for weights in our models, the standard EP framework still failed to converge on deeper architectures without our proposed augmentations.

+Although these initialization methods help standard EP models avoid zero activations at the beginning of training, the activation magnitudes still decay across layers initially.
+The corresponding weight gradients are small (often falling below $10^{-8}$ in most layers).
+Over subsequent epochs, the neuron states decay due to a combination of optimizer weight decay and these small initial gradients.

+Second, we evaluated whether insufficient nudge phase was responsible.
+With extensive simulation times, $T_{\rm{free}}=1000$ and $T_{\rm{nudge}}=400$, the standard EP framework failed to converge as depth increased.
+This empirical evidence suggests that both initialization and extending the simulation time is insufficient to overcome the convergence challenges inherent to deep EP architectures.
+Notably, in our experiments, we observed the vanishing gradient problem when scaling the architecture to depth of 10 and beyond.